sullivancolin/hexpy/docs/docs/Upload.md

 The Custom Content Upload endpoint enables the uploading of documents for analysis in the Forsight Platform.
 Users have uploaded survey responses, proprietary content, and other types of data not available in the Crimson Hexagon data library.
-To use this endpoint, please contact support and they will create a new custom content type for you.
-[Reference](https://apidocs.crimsonhexagon.com/reference#content-upload-1)

 ## Example Usage